-Hatchery seed (also referred to as Hatchery Spat-on-Shell).
+Hatchery seed (also referred to as hatchery spat-on-shell).
 Seed oysters produced by a hatchery.
 Hatchery seed can be produced from a variety of broodstock sources.
 Hatchery seed are very young when planted, usually less than four weeks and they are usually less than 0.1 inch in size.

-Wild seed (also referred to as Natural Seed).
+Wild seed (also referred to as natural seed).
 Seed oysters produced by natural reproduction of wild populations.
-Spat settle upon dredged shells that are planted for the purpose of creating the seed, within areas known as seed areas.
+Natural spat settle upon planted shells for the purpose of enhancing wild harvest areas.
 Spat comprise the majority of the wild seed and are between 0.5 inches to 1 inch, although some may be smaller or larger.